Skip to content

 cargo run --profile performance --bin gateway -- path/to/your/tensorzero.toml

-We provide a Python Asyncio client for interacting with the TensorZero Gateway.
+We provide a Python client for interacting with the TensorZero Gateway.
+It supports both synchronous and asynchronous usage.

 The library is available on PyPI under the name tensorzero.
 You can install it using your favorite Python package manager (e.g. pip or uv).